iansimonson/flappy_gpu/README.md

 It's basically a mesh shader and texture array example in vulkan

+**NOTE**: this requires a few tweaks to `vendor:vulkan` for some of the `Flags64` attributes but it's essentially copy/paste with a larger type

 There's no scoreboard/menu because I still need to look up how to do font rendering.

 In the future if I come back to this the plan is to move the update logic completely to a compute shader